 Combining poetry and visual art, the heart of this workshop is playful yet structured exploration of two forms of self-expression.
 Through the lens of nature, short prompts will provide shape and inspiration for your writing.
 Working on paper panels, teaching artists Kate Reavey and Rebecca Wild will guide you in combining handwritten text with a variety of methods for adding color, marks, and imagery.

 Acrylic paint and other media will allow for multiple transparent layers.
 The two processes will feed one another.
 Participants will leave with a rich and expressive piece of art that reflects the inner workings of the poetic process, from rough draft to completion.

 No previous experience necessary.

 (What you will need to bring)

 A full supply list will be emailed to students after registration.

-After registration, course details are available via the Northwind Art School learning portal, including Zoom links for online courses.
-A stable internet connection provides the best experience.
+After registration, course details are available via the Northwind Art School learning portal, including course syllabus and supply information.
 Learn more